 Recommended Tour: Departing from Fort Lauderdale, this full-day adventure into the Everglades includes an exciting 40-minute airboat ride across the River of Grass, a van tour through Big Cypress National Preserve, an hour-long boat cruise through an Everglades National Park mangrove forest, and a guided nature walk to see ancient cypress trees.
-This small-group tour is limited to 13 people, and lunch with alligator appetizers is included.
+This small-group tour is limited to 13 people, and lunch is included.

 People Watch At The Hollywood Beach Broadwalk

 The Hollywood Beach Broadwalk has a retro vibe, so take a walk or Segway tour past the beachfront hotels for entertaining people watching, fresh air, and beach views.
 Then drop into one of the beachfront bars for frozen cocktails — like a Rum Runner or Piña Colada at the open-air Margaritaville Hollywood Beach Resort’s Landshark Bar & Grill.
 Hungry?
-Head over to the kitschy waterfront burger joint Le Tub for a juicy burger once named the best burger in America by GQ.
+Head over to the kitschy waterfront burger joint Le Tub for a juicy burger that was once named the best burger in America by GQ.